idvorkin/idvorkin.github.io/_d/addiction.md

 ## Addiction to flow/production/productivity

 Being addicted to flow and production sounds like a perfect hack.
-Afterall, isn't that the goal?
+After all, isn't that the goal?
 Being productive?
 Close, I think addiction has this element of "out of control", and escape.
 Meaning you're skipping the thing you should be doing to do your addiction, so by definition it's bad.
-Certainly less bad then it can be, but still bad
+Certainly less bad than it can be, but still bad

 ## Other Resources

-Do the work by Stephen Pressfield.
+Do the Work by Steven Pressfield.